umekow/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+    Context api helps developers avoid prop drilling when there are too many components to pass props to.
+It creates a global object that stores state and any component can retrieve that state without needing its parent to pass it down.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  actions: An object with a type and payload property that are dispatched to reducer to let it know how we want to update state
+  reducers: A pure function that updates and returns state object
+  store: An object that contains for the app

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  Component state is state that is local and is only accessible through prop drilling.
+App state is state that can be accessed by multiple parts of the application.
+It is better to use Application state when 3 or more components need to access a piece of state.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redu-Thunk is a middleware that allows developersto handle async operations inside action creators.
+Using Redux-Thunk allows us to make api calls from action creators

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I like context api better because it easier to understand.
+I will probably change my mind once I start to understand redux better.

 ## Project Set Up